On This Page:

 Small Lower Jaw

-A baby with a cleft palate is born with a jaw which is noticeably smaller and more receded than those of other babies.
-This is called mandibular hypoplasia or micrognathia.
+A baby with PRS will have a jaw which is noticeably smaller and more receded than those of other babies.
+This is called ‘mandibular hypoplasia’ or ‘micrognathia’.
+Below are three babies with this feature.
+Two also have nasogastric feeding tubes.

-The placement of the tongue means it is more likely to ball up and fall backwards into the throat, causing obstruction and therefore breathing difficulties.
-This is called glossoptosis.
-Breathing difficulties can be very difficult to manage and a cause of great concern, so it’s important the baby is under the care, or at least under the supervision, of a specialist hospital.
+The smaller lower jaw means the baby’s tongue will be further back than usual.
+This means it is more likely to ball up and fall backwards into the throat, causing obstruction and therefore breathing difficulties.
+This is called ‘glossoptosis’.
+Breathing difficulties can be very difficult to manage and cause a lot of concern, so it’s important the baby is under the care (or at least under the supervision) of a specialist hospital.

-A cleft palate (or a high arched palate without a cleft) may be present which can affect the child in a variety of ways depending on its severity.
-Babies with a cleft palate often have issues with milk coming down their nose during bottle feeding, but this gets better as a feeding pattern is established, the child grows and the palate is repaired.
+A cleft palate (or a high arched palate without a cleft) may be present, and this can affect children in diffierent ways.
+Babies with a cleft palate often have issues with milk coming down their nose during bottle feeding, but this gets better as a feeding pattern is established, the child grows, and the palate is repaired.

 A cleft palate (whether or not the child has Pierre Robin Sequence) can also cause hearing difficulties, so it’s important for your child’s hearing to be tested regularly.
 If you are under the care of a Cleft Team, this will happen automatically in the clinic.
 Otherwise, you will need to ask to see an ENT consultant or audiologist.